cuemacro/findatapy/README.md

 [https://github.com/cuemacro/finmarketpy/blob/master/INSTALL.md](https://github.com/cuemacro/finmarketpy/blob/master/INSTALL.md).
 The tutorial includes details on how to setup your entire Python environment.

 You can install the library using the below.
 After installation:
-* Make sure you edit the DataConstants class for the correct Quandl API and Twitter API keys etc
+* Make sure you edit the dataconstants class for the correct Quandl API and Twitter API keys etc.
+* Or you can run set_api_keys.py script to set the API keys via storing in your keyring
+* Or you can create a datacred.py file which overwrites these keys

 ```
 pip install git+https://github.com/cuemacro/findatapy.git